Herne Hill: Herne Hill Velodrome

 The Herne Hill Velodrome, situated in a park off Burbage Road, was built in 1891 and hosted the track cycling events in the 1948 Summer Olympics.
-Unlike most modern, steeply-banked velodromes, it is a shallow concrete bowl; the 'Save the Herne Hill Velodrome' campaign is seeking a way to secure the future of the site.
+Unlike most modern, steeply-banked velodromes, it is a shallow concrete bowl; as of 2010 the 'Save the Herne Hill Velodrome' campaign was seeking a way to secure the future of the site.
 The same park also has a football pitch and was the home of Crystal Palace F.C. from 1915 until 1918.

-Sam Mussabini - 84 Burbage Road
+Sam Mussabini – 84 Burbage Road

-A Blue Plaque at 84 Burbage Road marks the former home of the athletics coach Sam Mussabini.
-Mussabini was later immortalised in the film Chariots of Fire, in which he was played by actor Ian Holm.
+A Blue plaque at 84 Burbage Road marks the former home of the athletics coach Sam Mussabini.
 In 1894, Mussabini was appointed coach to the Dunlop cycling team which trained at the Herne Hill Velodrome.
 In 1913, Mussabini was appointed coach to the Polytechnic Harriers at the Herne Hill athletics track, which ran round the inside of the Velodrome cycle track.
 Here he trained athletes, including the fourteen-year-old Harold Abrahams.
+Mussabini was later immortalised in the film Chariots of Fire, in which he was played by actor Ian Holm.

 Conservation area

-In recognition of the historical importance and specialist character of the area within its urban context, Stradella Road was designated as a Conservation Area, by Southwark Council in 2000, under the Civic Amenities Act of 1967.
-The Conservation Area consists principally of properties in Stradella and Winterbrook Roads, and includes bordering properties in Burbage Road and Half Moon Lane.
+In recognition of the historical importance and specialist character of the area within its urban context, Stradella Road was designated as a conservation area, by Southwark Council in 2000, under the Civic Amenities Act of 1967.
+The conservation area consists principally of properties in Stradella and Winterbrook Roads and also includes bordering properties in Burbage Road and Half Moon Lane.

-The Half Moon Public House
+Public houses

-The Half Moon Public House on Half Moon Lane was built in 1896 (although a tavern has existed on the site since the 17th century) and was Grade II* listed in 1998.
-The pub hosted a boxing gym for more than 50 years.
-The Commercial on Railton Road was rebuilt in 1938, and is locally listed by Lambeth Council as an inter-war pub of architectural and historic interest.
+The Half Moon public house in Half Moon Lane was built in 1896 (although a tavern has existed on the site since the 17th century) and was Grade II* listed in 1998.
+The pub was formerly a popular live music venue and hosted a boxing gym for more than 50 years.
+The freehold of the pub belongs to the Dulwich Estate.
+The Commercial in Railton Road was rebuilt in 1938, and is locally listed by Lambeth Council as an inter-war pub of architectural and historic interest.

 St Paul's Church

-The Church of St Paul on Herne Hill was originally built by G Alexander in 1843 at a cost of £4,958, but dramatically rebuilt by Gothic architect G E Street in 1858 after a destructive fire.
+The Church of St Paul on Herne Hill was originally built by G. Alexander in 1843 at a cost of £6,707, but dramatically rebuilt by Gothic architect G.E.
+Street in 1858 after a destructive fire, although the tower and spire were saved.
 It is now Grade II* listed.

 Sunray Gardens pond

-The lake in Sunray Gardens (at the junction of Elmwood Road and Red Post Hill) was originally the fish pond in Casino House (a large estate established in 1796/97, now demolished); the adjoining Casino Estate still bears the house's name.
+The lake in Sunray Gardens (at the junction of Elmwood Road and Red Post Hill) was originally the fish pond in the grounds of Casino House (a large estate established in 1796/97, demolished 1906); the adjoining Casino Estate still bears the house's name.
+The estate, now a conservation area, was built by Camberwell Borough Council after World War I, modelled on the garden suburb ideal and part of the drive to provide Homes Fit for Heroes.

 Delawyk Crescent

 Delawyk Crescent is a housing estate with an unusual Radburn layout, separating vehicle and pedestrian movements.
-It was built in the 1960s and 1970s built on land from the Dulwich Estate.
+It was built in the 1960s and 1970s on land from the Dulwich Estate.